 Harrison - $20,000 to establish a utility and rental deposit loan fund for homeless persons and families.

 The Arkansas General Assembly met in Regular Session in January 2017.
 Another bill was introduced requesting sustainable, permanent funding from a redistribution of the Real Estate Transfer Tax Fund managed by the Arkansas Natural and Cultural Resources Council (ANCRC).
 The bill, HB 2047 was filed by House Sponsor, Representative Laurie Rushing and assigned to the House Insurance and Commerce Committee (Senate co-sponsors: Senator Jake Files and Senator Joyce Elliott).
 The bill was subsequently submitted as an Interim Study Proposal, ISP 2017-012 to the Insurance and Commerce Committee.

 No additional bills were filed during the Regular Session of 2019.
-The Arkansas General Assembly next meets in Regular Session in January 2021.
+An appropriation bill, sponsored by Senator Elliott (now Act 548) was filed during the Regular Session of 2021.
+The Arkansas General Assembly next meets in Regular Session in January 2023.
 Your voice and action are needed to support efforts to ensure the Trust Fund receives the necessary funding to help hard-working Arkansans and their families.
 Be sure to contact us and sign up to receive action alerts by clicking here.

 The Arkansas Housing Trust Fund.
 Making it real: A place to call home.